coffeine-labs/coffeine/README.md

 <!--  -->
 <!--   `$ pip install meegpowreg` -->

-You can also simply clone it, and then do:
+You can clone this library, and then do:

   `$ pip install -e .`

-To check that everything worked, the command
+Everything worked if the following command do not return any error:

   `$ python -c 'import meegpowreg'`

-should not return any error.

 ## Use with Python